ARIPO Trade Marks

 Botswana, Eswatini, Lesotho, Liberia, Malawi, Mozambique, Namibia, São Tomé and Príncipe, Tanzania, Uganda and Zimbabwe.

 It is important to note however, that not all the countries have incorporated the provisions of the Banjul Protocol into their national laws, effectively questioning the enforceability of ARIPO trade mark registrations in certain contracting states.

 - Power of Attorney: Scanned copy of simply signed Power of Attorney. (no notarization or legalization required)

-Word mark or logo.
-If the trade mark is a logo, please send electronically.
+- Details of the trademark(s): Word mark or logo.
+If the trademark is a logo, please send electronically.
 Details of colours claimed, if applicable.

-The official search is done by ARIPO and takes about 2 to 3 weeks.
+An official trademark search is done by ARIPO and takes approximately 2 to 3 weeks.
 The usual timeframe from filing to registration is 24 to 36 months.
 After filing, when all filing requirements are complete, ARIPO will transmit the application to the designated countries(s) which must indicate acceptance or refusal of the application within 1 year from the transmission of the application.

 Accepted applications will be published for a 3 months opposition period.
-A trademark registration is valid for 10 years from the date of application and renewable every 10 years.
+An ARIPO trademark is valid for 10 years from the date of application and renewable every 10 years.

 International and Regional Systems:

 - Madrid Protocol